Scone railway station

-Scone railway station is a heritage-listed railway station located on the Main Northern line in Scone, in the Upper Hunter Shire local government area of New South Wales, Australia.
+Scone railway station is a heritage-listed railway station located on the Main Northern line in Scone, New South Wales, Australia.
 The station serves the town of Scone and opened on 17 April 1871.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 Station configuration

-The station has one platform and a passing loop.
+The station has a single platform and a passing loop.
 The original John Whitton 1871 brick building remains.
 In June 2014 the layout was reconfigured with the former loop becoming the main line and the platform line the loop.

 The complex includes a type 4 brick second class station building, erected in 1871; a standard timber skillion roof type 3 signal box; and an outshed.
 Other structures include a brick platform face, completed in 1871; a jib crane; and a former goods loading facility.

-Platforms & services
+Platforms and services

 Scone is the terminating point for NSW TrainLink's Hunter Line services from Newcastle and a stopping point for NSW TrainLink Xplorer services from Sydney to Armidale and Moree.

 The Hunter services were introduced by CityRail in September 1990.

 Hunter line services usually terminate at the southern end of the platform which is slightly raised.
 Xplorers use the full platform.

 There are three local services to/from Newcastle on weekdays, with two per day on weekends and public holidays.